Shaquille O'Neal & More Lakers Legends Honor Kobe Bryant at Memorial

 Kevork Djansezian/Getty Images

-All of the proceeds from the celebration of life ticket sales were donated to the Mamba and Mambacita Sports Foundation.
-According to the website, the organization "exists to further Kobe and Gianna Bryant's legacy through charitable endeavors in sports."
+All of the proceeds from the celebration of life ticket sales were donated to the Mamba and Mambacita Sports Foundation, which "exists to further Kobe and Gianna Bryant's legacy through charitable endeavors in sports."

-For more information or to donate, please click here.
+To get more information or to donate, please click here.

 success!